-Exports are expected to increase moderately, albeit with some fluctuations, mainly against the background of the recovery in overseas economies.
+Exports are expected to remain more or less flat for the time being, but after that, they are likely to increase moderately, as emerging economies move out of their deceleration phase.
 As for domestic demand, public investment is expected to continue its moderate declining trend, albeit maintaining a somewhat high level.
-Business fixed investment is projected to continue increasing moderately as corporate profits follow their improving trend.
+Business fixed investment is projected to continue increasing moderately as corporate profits follow their marked improving trend.
 Private consumption is expected to remain resilient with the employment and income situation continuing to improve steadily.
-Housing investment is projected to pick up.
-Reflecting these developments in demand both at home and abroad, industrial production is expected to increase moderately, albeit with some fluctuations.
+Housing investment is projected to continue picking up.
+Reflecting these developments in demand both at home and abroad, industrial production is expected to remain more or less flat for the time being, but after that, it is likely to increase moderately.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on July 14 and 15, 2015.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on September 14 and 15, 2015.